HyunJinNo/Study/DesignPatterns/Singleton.md

   - Ensures that **only one instance** of a class is allowed within a system.
 - **Use When**
   - Exactly one instance of a class is required.
-  - Controlled access to a single object is neccessary.
+  - Controlled access to a single object is necessary.

 <br>